marja-w/gan-des-midi-music-gen/README.md

 Make sure that the path is stored in the system `PATH` variable.

 FluidSynth is used to synthesize music from the generated MIDI files.
+We only use it for training the first model of the project (GAN-DES).

 # Folder Structure